nccasia/ncc-php/basic/Chapter-01-necessary-knowledge-base.md

 # Exercises

+1. Install markdown extension and run preview this repository using markdown extension
-1. Host a basic html page on your local machine
+2. Host a basic html page on your local machine
-2. Host a basic php file (return a string 'Hello world') on your local machine
+3. Host a basic php file (return a string 'Hello world') on your local machine
-3. Check the above popular PHP extensions already installed in your local machine
+4. Check the above popular PHP extensions already installed in your local machine